Author Archives: Wannetta Powling

 3. MEETING SCHEDULE

-• DATE, LOCATION & TIME OF REGULAR SELECTBOARD MEETINGS
+• DATE, LOCATION & TIME OF THE REGULAR SELECTBOARD MEETING

 • BOARD OF HEALTH & LOCAL BOARD OF LIQUOR CONTROL (Usually as needed.)